biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 **RStudio**

 Please go to the official [RStudio](https://rstudio.com/products/rstudio/download/) page and install the correct version for you operating system (RStudio requires an installation of R).
-The following packages need to be installed:
+The following packages are required:

 * ggplot2
 * RColorBrewer